justinport/documentation/docs/index.md

 - Feature 2: [Brief description]
 - ...

 Explanation: In this section, you should list the main features or functionalities of your project.
-Again, this is a template, and you should replace the placeholders with real features and descriptions relevant to your project.
+This is a template and you should replace the placeholders with real features and descriptions relevant to your project.

 ## Significance